-Accounting policies 2(f), 2(j), 2(r) and 2(h) contain information about the assumptions and their factors relating to allowances for credit losses, impairment of assets, estimation of unbilled sales and fuel charges, and financial asset and liability classification respectively.
-Note 3 contains information about the assumptions and their factors relating to determining fair values
+Accounting policies 2(e), 2(j), 2(g) and 2(q) contain information about the assumptions and their factors relating to allowances for credit losses, impairment of assets, estimation of unbilled sales and fuel charges, and financial asset and liability classification respectively.
+Note 3 contains information about the assumptions and their factors relating to determining fair values.

-It is possible, based on existing knowledge, that outcomes within the next financial year that are different from assumptions could require a material adjustment to the carrying amount of the assets.
+It is possible, based on existing knowledge, that outcomes within the next financial year that are different from assumptions could require a material adjustment to the carrying amounts of the assets.